-With that out the way, take a seat, and cast your rod into the best fishing games on Switch and mobile.
+With that out the way, it’s time to cast your bait into our list of the best fishing games on Switch and mobile.

 Ok, so in terms of game progression, Stardew Valley is only a fifth of a fishing game, but that fifth is still much more fun than a lot of full-on fishing titles out there.
 While the casting mechanic is infamously difficult to adjust to in your first few seasons on the farm, eventually dropping your rod in one of the many lakes or rivers feels like a calm escape from the consistent toil of farming.
 There’s even a small group of special legendary fish to catch, for when you feel like you’re up for the challenge.

 If you need a hand getting used to the bodies of water in Pelican Town, check out our Stardew Valley fish guide for some tips.

 One for the realists, Ultimate Fishing Simulator is a perfect game for the angler who can’t get away at the weekend.
 With realistic rod controls, a collection of picturesque lakes to cast your reel over, and a diverse population of fish species to tick off your list, this is as close as you’re going to get to the real thing without putting your wellies on.

 Admittedly, it might not be one for those who like arcade fishing, as much of the mechanics here are as close as you’re going to get to real-life-angling.
 Still, for the price, it’s worth finding out how you might fare on an open lake with nothing but a rod by your side.